skipoleschris/xsbt-cucumber-plugin/README.markdown

         When I run the cucumber goal
         Then Cucumber is executed against my features and step definitions

-The location of the features can be changed by overriding a plugin setting (see below).
+The location of the features can be changed by overriding a plugin setting (see below) - but only when using the cucumber task.

 ## Writing Step Defitions ##
 Step definitions can be written in Scala, using the Scala DSL.
 More information on this api can be obtained from the the [Cucumber](http://cukes.info) website.